 Associate Professor of Islamic History; Fellow of St Cross College

-I am the author or editor of three books.
+I am the author or editor of four books.
 The first is Among the Ruins: Syria Past and Present (Hurst - Oxford, 2014), a blend of history, memoir, and reportage from my time in the Levant before and after the outbreak of the Syrian Civil War.
 The second is Christian Martyrs under Islam: Religious Violence and the Making of the Muslim World (Princeton, 2018), which explores the little-known Christian martyrs of the early Islamic period and the role that violence did (or did not) play in the gradual Islamisation of the region.
 The third is Conversion to Islam in the Premodern Age: A Sourcebook (California, 2020, co-edited with N. Hurvitz, U. Simonsohn, and L. Yarbrough), a collection of historical texts that describe conversion in a wide array of geographic settings, from Spain and Egypt to India and China.
 The fourth is The Definitive Zoroastrian Critique of Islam (Liverpool University Press, 2023, forthcoming), a study of the most important Zoroastrian polemical treatise of the medieval period as well as a new translation of its chapters on Islam.

 Born in New York City, I earned an A.B. from Princeton, an M.Phil from Oxford as a Rhodes Scholar, and a Ph.D. also from Princeton, where I studied under Peter Brown and Michael Cook.
 Prior to joining the Faculty of Asian and Middle Eastern Studies (formerly Oriental Studies), I was a research fellow of St John’s College, Cambridge.
-Along with my academic work, I write frequently about the history, art, and culture of the Middle East for the popular press including The Wall Street Journal, The Times Literary Supplement, and The Washington Post, among others.
+Along with my academic work, I write about the history, art, and culture of the Middle East from time to time for the popular press, including for The Wall Street Journal, The Times Literary Supplement, and The Washington Post, among others.

 - Islamic History and Culture (Undergraduate, Year 1)